Siphon880gh/rapid-tools-suite/readme.md

 This caching option is only for Controllers.
 All other Rapid's features uses cachebusting because their purpose is for development.

 **PLACEHOLDERS**<br/>
-*What:* When designing the website layout, you may want to forgo digging for the actual graphics.
+*What:* When designing the site layout, you may want to forgo digging for the actual graphics.
 You can insert placeholders.
 There are a few different styles available:

 A square or rectangle with a X through it (make sure to give a definitive width and height - not auto):
 ```